0xcrypto/ok/README.md

 ## Contributing
 Simply send PRs and raise issues here.
 For documentation, present development and future plans, checkout the [trello board](https://trello.com/b/CAvOh70N/ok-ai)

-## Future
-I am quite excited with this project.
-Being simple to implement and smaller in size, I have decided to craft it into my personal butler running as a cgi application on a server.
-Later on, HTTP requests can be used to call okai from anywhere.